Kia EV6: North America

 The EV6 was released in North America in January 2022.
 In the US, it comes in Light, Wind and GT Line trims.
 In Canada, it comes as a base model with the two-tier option of a GT Line package.
 It is available with either Standard Range and Long Range powertrains.

-Manufacturing of most EV6 variants for the North American market is expected to move to Kia's West Point, Georgia assembly plant for the 2025 model year, with production expected to begin in early calendar year 2025.
+Manufacturing of most EV6 variants for the North American market is expected to move to Kia's West Point, Georgia, assembly plant for the 2025 model year, with production expected to begin in early calendar year 2025.
 However, vehicles with the GT trim level will still be manufactured in Korea.
 This is expected to make the Georgia-made EV6 models eligible for the US federal EV tax credit.
 On Georgia-made vehicles, 2025 also swaps the CCS charging port for the Tesla-style NACS / SAE J3400 port and moves the charge port location from the rear passenger (right-hand) side to the rear driver (left-hand) side of the car.

-Australasia
+In Canada, the EV6 GT was discontinued after the 2024 model year due to low demand.
+Canadian sales of the EV6 ceased after the 2025 model year, with the similarly sized EV5 serving as its replacement.

+Oceania

 Australia

-The EV6 went on sale in Australia on 25 February 2022, in three variants: Air, GT Line RWD and GT Line AWD; all variants use the Long Range powertrain.
-The high performance GT model debuted in January 2023.
+The EV6 went on sale in Australia on 25 February 2022, in three variants: Air, GT Line RWD and GT Line AWD, with all variants use the Long Range powertrain.
+The high performance GT model introduced in January 2023.

+The facelifted EV6 went on sale in Australia on 14 January 2026, with variants and powertrain choices remain unchanged from the pre-facelift model.
+However, all variants were upgraded to a larger 84 kWh lithium-ion battery pack.

 New Zealand

-The EV6 was launched in New Zealand on 30 March 2022, in three trim levels: Air, Earth and GT Line; it is available with either Standard Range and Long Range powertrains, with AWD dual-motor setup available on the two upper trim levels (optional on Earth, standard on GT Line).
+The EV6 was launched in New Zealand on 30 March 2022, in three trim levels: Air, Earth and GT Line.
+It is available with either Standard Range and Long Range powertrains, with AWD dual-motor setup available on the upper two trim levels (optional on Earth, standard on GT Line).
 The high performance GT model debuted in March 2023.